gszfwsb/gszfwsb-website/content/en/authors/admin/_index.md

 - Visitors
 ---

 Steven Wang is an undergraduate student of Software Engineering in Harbin Institute of Technology.
-His research interests include Computer Vision, Machine Learning.
-He is the member of Intelligent Vision Lab group of Harbin Institute of Technology(HITWH) that focuses on the researches on denoising and style-transfer respectively, instructed by Professor Shengping Zhang.
+His research interests include eXplainable AI(XAI), Self-Supervised Learning and Cross-Modal Learning.
+He is honored to be instructed by Prof.Quanshi Zhang at Shanghai Jiaotong University in his internship.